-Having served a brief apprenticeship with the infamous bushranger, Harry Power, Kelly formed a gang (Kelly, his brother Dan and mates Joe Byrne and Steve Hart) in 1878 and fled to the bush, where his outlaw reputation flourished.
+Having served a brief apprenticeship with the infamous bushranger Harry Power, Kelly formed a gang (comprising Kelly, his brother Dan, and mates Joe Byrne and Steve Hart) in 1878 and fled to the bush, where his outlaw reputation flourished.
 After roaming the countryside and living off their wits, the Kelly Gang shot dead three policemen who had been sent to capture them, sparking the biggest manhunt in Australia's history.

 The Kelly Gang's last stand

 More shootouts and skirmishes with police followed.
 Eventually their luck ran out in the town of Glenrowan in north-east Victoria.
 After holding up the railway station, the Kelly Gang herded the town's citizens into the local inn, where the gang prepared for its last stand.
 In a back room, the clanking sounds of Kelly donning his homemade iron armour could be heard.
 The armour weighed 90 pounds.

 Kelly captured: 'Such is life'